yannick-cw/nyt4s/README.md

 ### nyt4s - New York times scala api

-nyt4s is non blocking, type safe DSL for the New York Times rest api.
+nyt4s is a non blocking, type safe DSL for the New York Times rest api.

-You need to get a nyt api key [here](https://developer.nytimes.com/).
+You need to get an nyt api key [here](https://developer.nytimes.com/).

 #### Example usage